Solace Of The Road (2009)

 She’s not Holly any more, she’s Solace: the girl with the slinkster walk and the super-sharp talk.
 She’s older, more confident – the kind of girl who can walk right out of her humdrum life, hitch to Ireland and find her mum.
 The kind of girl who can face the world head on.
 So begins a bittersweet, and sometimes hilarious journey as Solace swaggers and Holly tiptoes across England and through memory, discovering her true self, and unlocking the secrets of her past

-Solace of the Road is published in the UK and the US by David Fickling Books, and imprint of Random House.
+Solace of the Road is published in the UK and the US by David Fickling Books, an imprint of Random House.

 Rights Enquiries